 If your application is shortlisted, we may invite you to meet with IOSH staff and/or external advisers as part of the process.
 If so, we’ll give you plenty of notice and the meeting can be held virtually via video conferencing.
-The full call for proposals process is available here.

 We will try to give some brief feedback, but due to the number of applications we receive this will not always be possible.